 Agent quality

-Clever and Redfin agents operate very differently from one another, including in how they deliver services and how much work they take on.
-Here are some of the biggest differences and the effect they have on agent quality.
+Clever and Redfin agents operate very differently, including how they deliver services and how much work they take on.
+Here are some of the biggest differences and their effect on agent quality.

 Clever agents are incentivized to sell for more

-Redfin agents are employed by Redfin, and they make a salary regardless of whether they finalize your transaction.
+Redfin employs Redfin agents, and they make a salary regardless of whether they finalize your transaction.
 While Redfin’s agents do get performance bonuses, being salaried may make them less incentivized to get you the best deal or close quickly.

 The agents you find through Clever are independent of Clever.
 They’re traditional agents, often working at trusted brokerages like Keller Williams and Berkshire Hathaway.
 They only get paid when the deal closes.
 By working entirely on commission, Clever’s Partner Agents have more incentive to sell faster and for more.